Eventually Constant and stagnating functions in non-Lindel\"of spaces: Introduction

 \begin{thm} Let $f:\omega_1\times\R\to\R$ be continuous.
 Then there is $\alpha\in\omega_1$ such that $f(\langle\beta,x\rangle) = f(\langle\alpha,x\rangle)$ for all $\beta\ge\alpha$ and $x\in\R$. \end{thm}

-To summarize in a very imprecise catchphrase: {\em Outside of a small subspace, $f$ does not do anything much new.\footnote{Another phrasing is {\em $f$ does not cause much ruckus outside of a very small world.} We feel that this phrase can be also seen an an overstatement of this article's fate.} } Here of course the small subspace is $[0,\alpha]\times\R$.
+To summarize in a very imprecise catchphrase: {\em Outside of a small subspace, $f$ does not do anything much new. } Here of course the small subspace is $[0,\alpha]\times\R$.
 The purpose of this note is to investigate the notions obtained when `small' and `nothing much new' are interpreted in various ways.
-Well, not so various as to the former: `Small' will almost always mean `Lindel\"of' (the only exception being the last section).
-This might be surprising at first since compactness is arguably a more natural mesure of smallness of a subspace.
-But we believe that our choice yields more interesting results, as replacing it by compactness as we do in Section \ref{sec:cpct} seems to (almost always) confine us to pseudocompact spaces, at least for real valued maps. \\ The phrase `$f$ does not do anything much new' gives way to more varied interpretations (at least to the extent permitted by our imagination).
-A rather general interpretation is that a there is a small subset whose image is equal to that of the whole domain space.
+Well, not so various as to the former: `Small' will almost always mean `Lindel\"of' (the only real exception being Section \ref{sec:cpct}).
+This might be surprising at first since compactness is arguably a more natural mesure of smallness of a subspace; but we believe that our choice yields more interesting results, as replacing it by compactness almost always confines us to pseudocompact spaces, at least for real valued maps. \\ The phrase `$f$ does not do anything much new' gives way to more varied interpretations (at least to the extent permitted by our imagination).
+A rather general interpretation is that there is a small subset whose image is equal to that of the whole domain space.
 In Theorem \ref{thm0}, $f([0,\alpha]\times\R) = f(\omega_1\times\R)$.
 Figuratively speaking, $f$ (or $\omega_1\times\R$) is a lazy explorer of $\R$: after a small exploration it remains at the same places forever.\footnote{We could have invoked the figure of a regular customer in a western european local bar, since these individuals tend to keep to the same place as well after choosing their favorite table and chair.
 We refrained from it in view of the confusion induced by the terminology collision with regular spaces, and by broken-record-like conversations which tend to emerge in these settings, which would mistakenly allude to the property defined just next. } Looking at it from the other side, we can say that outside of a small subset, any value taken by $f$ will be taken again and again, like a broken record, as we go further away (horizontally in this case) in the domain space.
-In Theorem \ref{thm0}, if $\beta>\alpha$, there is $\gamma>\beta$ such that $f(\langle\gamma,t\rangle)=f(\langle\beta,t\rangle)$ (this actually holds for each $\gamma$).
+In Theorem \ref{thm0}, if $\beta>\alpha$, there is $\gamma>\beta$ such that $f(\langle\gamma,t\rangle)=f(\langle\beta,t\rangle)$ (of course, this actually holds for each $\gamma>\beta$ in that case).
 Another more restrictive (a priori) interpretation is that the map $f$ {\em stagnates} outside of a small subspace; that is, there is a retraction $r$ of $X$ onto a small subset such that $f\circ r =f$.
 A {\em retraction} is a map $r:X\to Z\subset X$ whose restriction to $Z$ is the identity.
 In Theorem \ref{thm0} we may define it as $r(\langle\beta,t\rangle) = \langle\min\{\alpha,\beta\},t\rangle$.
-Lastly, looking only at horizontal lines, we see that any $g:\omega_1\to\R$ is {\em eventually constant}, in the sense that $g$ is constant outside of the small subset $[0,\alpha]$. \\ These four interpretations are formalized in the following definition.
+Lastly, looking only at horizontal lines, we see that any $g:\omega_1\to\R$ is {\em eventually constant}, in the sense that $g$ is constant outside of the small subset $[0,\alpha]$.
+These four interpretations are formalized in the following definition.